 Model 5: The Mega-Church.
 Large auditorium multi-service campus with opportunities for programmed events and voluntary flocks led by less-qualified lay leaders.
 The “mega-church” is more of a mentality and methodology than a matter of head-count.
 However, the financial and facilities resources necessary to maintain the programming usually require at least 2000 people—often many more.
 In order to sustain the mega-church model, a typical mega-church must shape its ministries around an attractional methodology—“If we build it, they will come.”
 The growth strategy is usually epic—“If too many come, we build bigger.”
 Those who initially attend a mega-church ministry are often drawn to specific aspects of the church—youth, singles, marrieds, discipleship, worship, special programs, contemporary atmosphere, a celebrity pastor, etc. All of these various elements must therefore be maintained to sustain high attendance, which must be sustained to support the high cost of maintaining the various ministry elements.
 An inescapable circle develops from which there is no painless escape.
 Church members may become more deeply assimilated into the life of the church usually through affinity groups, which are joined voluntarily.
 As such, intersecting circles of social fellowship develop, and these fellowships are almost never structured around a pulpit/altar-centered ministry.
 Also, this model allows for many attenders or members of the church to be practically severed from discipleship and accountability.
 For practical purposes, many flourishing mega-churches often find themselves forced to make moves toward the multi-site church (Model 6).

 Model 7: The Remote or Online Church.
 Self-styled “churches” encouraging remote (radio/television) or online-only experiences with no real pastoral or community presence.
 Before explaining why this model is unacceptable, I need to clarify that we should not confuse this model with any of the previous models that may have a radio, television, or online ministry.
 Model 7 is distinct in that these churches encourage the remote or online church experience as a full and sufficient relationship to the church.
-This is therefore the multi-site mentality individualized and taken to an extreme.
+This is the otherwise acceptable multi-site model (#6) radically individualized and taken to an extreme.
 It completely detaches the pulpit from a real pastoral relationship with a congregation, and it utterly trivializes the biblical, theological, historical, and practical significance of the altar.
 Neither intimacy nor efficacy characterizes the ministry of the remote or online “church.”
 The marks and works of the church, if present, are not functional in any significant way.
 That is, orthodoxy cannot be enforced; order is non-existent; ordinances are detached from authentic community; evangelism has been reduced to a message and detached from baptismal initiation into the community; edification has been reduced to receiving information and having an emotional (or, often, financial) response; and exaltation is strictly individualistic.
 Though purely online-only churches are currently rare (and will hopefully remain so), many mega-churches and multi-site campus churches have incorporated online-only options into their “made to order” approach to church ministries.
-(For a more pointed and detailed critique of the online church movement, see my essay, “Rise of the Anti-Church: Online Virtual ‘Church.‘”
+(For a more pointed and detailed critique of the online church movement, see my essay, “Rise of the Anti-Church: Online Virtual ‘Church.‘”)

 Having surveyed this graded scale of church ministry models, let me make a few closing comments.
 Clearly I have a bias toward the “small church” (Model 1) and “mother-daughter network” (Model 2).
 The medium congregation (Model 3) is also sustainable, though in my mind it’s less ideal than the small church models.
 My preference for the small to medium church is not due to some incipient jealousy of mega-churches, a nostalgic yearning for a small town feel, or a phobia of large crowds.
 My partiality toward the small or medium church models is directly related to my ecclesiological principle of most effectively maintaining a healthy balance of the essential marks and works of a local church and protecting a meaningful pulpit/altar-centered worship.